Pond filters are a must for those of us who love keeping fish in our ponds.

 I’ll talk more about pipe sizing later.

-4 things we need to do to create the perfect filter
+4 things needed to create the perfect pond filter

 - Remove solids